How to Start a

 Memorable brands have a clear message and support from many elements.
 As a consultant, there are a few key branding elements you must have to start.

-“Filling the Pipeline” is arguably the most important thing a consultant can do next to delivering great consulting services.
-You will soon face the dreaded “Feast-or-Famine” cycle if you depend upon just the referrals you gathered during startup.
-You need a system to keep your pipeline full.
+“Filling the Pipeline” is arguably the most important thing a consultant can do next to delivering successful consulting services.

 There is a whole smorgasbord of methods for filling your prospect pipeline.
 Whichever style you prefer, writing, speaking, or networking, there are well-defined methods you can build into a pipeline-filling system.
 No matter which method you use for filling your pipeline, you must create a consistent, reproducible system you continue to use.